 We would like to invite you to bring along any Pagan or magical themed possessions that you no longer want in your life (eg books, artefacts, artworks, jewellery, music etc.) for sale on the stall.
 They should be saleable (ie not too broken/ over-loved) and Pagan/ magic-related (not just general stuff which you can take to the charity shop ) and please no food/ drink/ comestibles as we are not allowed to sell those.
 If ridding yourselves of these items leaves a horrible hole in your life, you can always buy someone else’s stuff from the stall.

-Items for the Fifth Elephant Stall can be given to the organising team on Friday evening or when you arrive on Saturday.
+Items for the Fifth Elephant Stall can be given to the organising team on when you arrive on Saturday.

-All money raised from the sale of goods on the Fifth Elephant Stall will be donated to our chosen good causes: Surfers Against Sewage and the Africa project.
+All money raised from the sale of goods on the Fifth Elephant Stall will be donated to our chosen good causes.
 Any left overs will be given to charity shops.

 Make the Fifth Elephant smile…